Sleepy. Quiet. Low-key. That’s how the Mexican beach town of Zihuatanejo is often described.

 A man-made breakwater of boulders keeps the shallow waters free of surf.
 So this beach in Zihuatanejo is ideal for children and adults who aren’t strong swimmers.

-A string of open-air seafood restaurants are tucked by the trees lining the beach, most offering beach loungers and umbrellas for rent (complimentary if you buy lunch).
+A string of open-air seafood restaurants are tucked by the trees lining the beach, most offering beach loungers and umbrellas for rent.

 Recommended options include Arnaldo’s with white tablecloths and vases of flowers decorating the tables.
 It’s known for its coconut shrimp and killer Coco Loco cocktails, served in a coconut.
 (Also check out the parrot near the back by the loos.)